pkdone/practical-mongodb-aggregations-book/src/guides/expressions.md

 As you can see, the second of the three shapes is not output because its area is only `12` (`3 x 4`).

 <a name="expression-restrictions"></a>
-### Restrictions When Using Expressions
+### Restrictions When Using Expressions with $match

 You should be aware that there are restrictions on when the runtime can benefit from an index when using a `$expr` operator inside a `$match` stage.
 This partly depends on the version of MongoDB you are running.
 Using `$expr`, you can leverage a `$eq` comparison operator with some constraints, including an inability to use a [multi-key index](https://docs.mongodb.com/manual/core/index-multikey/).
 For MongoDB versions before 5.0, if you use a "range" comparison operator (`$gt`, `$gte`, `$lt` and `$lte`), an index cannot be employed to match the field, but this works fine in version 5.0.

 There are also subtle differences when ordering values for a specific field across multiple documents when some values have different types.
-The MongoDB Query Engine (as used in MQL and a regular `$match`) and the Aggregation Engine (which implements `$expr`) can apply different ordering rules, referred to as "type bracketing".
+MongoDB's query runtime (which executes regular MQL and `$match` filters) and MongoDB's aggregation runtime (which implements `$expr`) can apply different ordering rules when filtering, referred to as "type bracketing".
 Consequently, a range query may not yield the same result with `$expr` as it does with MQL if some values have different types.

 Due to the potential challenges outlined, only use a `$expr` operator in a `$match` stage if there is no other way of assembling the filter criteria using regular MQL syntax.